Skip to main content

 Adult Long-Term Support Programs

 Integrated transition planning for youth with disabilities creates a path to living a full, meaningful, and connected life as a community member.
 It means planning for what will change as your child becomes an adult.
-We know that every child is different, so every idea might not be right for your family.
-This fact sheet explains adult long-term support (LTS) programs and the benefits they offer adults with disabilities.
+We know that everyone is different, so every idea might not be right for your family.

 Covering the Costs of Living an Integrated Life

-As you plan with your child for life as an adult, you might wonder how to pay for the supports your child will need.
-This may mean support to live in an apartment, find and keep a job, make friends, and stay active and healthy.
-Adult long-term support programs have services to allow eligible adults to live, work and play in the community.
+As you plan with your youth for life as an adult, you might wonder how to pay for the support and services they will need.
+This may mean support to live on their own, find and keep a job, and stay active and healthy.
+Adult long-term support programs cover services to allow eligible adults to live, work and be part of their community.

 Support for Work